Buying Radios and Amateur Radio Parts in Australia

 • A large amount of it’s population are based around 5 major cities with the other 43% of the population spread across Australia in regional cities.

-• The exchange rate (especially over the last 10 – 20 years as not been favourable, so parts “appear” to cost more than what other countries can buy locally
+• The exchange rate (especially over the last 10 – 20 years as not been favourable, so parts “appear” to cost a lot more than what other countries can buy locally

-• The number operators close by does not support runing a shop front business in Australia, not unless you have another line of business (e.g. commercial radios etc).
+• The lack of Amateur operators in close proximity does not support running a shop front business in Australia, not unless you have another line of business (e.g. commercial radios etc).

 • Due to the distance Australia is from other countries of manufacture, as well as transport distances in Australia (between cites and ports), this increases costs (as well as time for delivery)